kilobaik/az-func-zip-deploy/README.md

 ## Problem

 After the a (apparently) successful deployment, it was expected to read the content fo a blob in `default` container in the storage account by calling `https://az-func-app-http.azurewebsites.net/api/HttpTrigger1?code=**&blob_name=test.txt` for example.
+However, surprisingly, I got `500 INTERNAL_SERVER_ERROR` response.
-Surprisingly, I got `500 INTERNAL_SERVER_ERROR` response.

 Thanks to Azure Application Insights, I could find the root cause of that internal server error response.

 The problem starts from my Mac-OS development machine, on which the dependencies are collected.